Duece Watts: Jones College

 Watts was rated as a 2-star recruit leaving high school.
 After graduating, Watts began his collegiate career at Jones County Junior College.
 At Jones, he played with Tulane linebacker Nick Anderson.
 He played for a total of 22 games across the 2018 and 2019 seasons.
 Throughout his time at Jones he amassed 1 rush for 13 yards, 47 receptions for 702 yards and 5 touchdowns, 7 kick returns for 196 yards, and 1 tackle.

 Tulane

-Watts committed to play at Tulane for the 2020 season on June 7, 2019.
+Watts committed to play at Tulane University for the 2020 season on June 7, 2019.
 During the 2020 season, Watts made an immediate impact, as he started all 12 games.
 He led the team in receptions, receiving yards, and average yards per catch.
 The next season, Watts contributed 331 yards and 3 touchdown on 21 receptions.
 During his senior season, Watts had 33 receptions for 657 yards and 8 touchdown.
 Watts then caught 2 passes for 83 yards to help the Green Wave to a Cotton Bowl victory over reigning Heisman Trophy winner Caleb Williams and the USC Trojans.